TadpoleDisastrous/TCL65R635Comparison/README.md

 Grey uniformity seems to be the most visually obvious defect on TVs.
 You will often see reviews that talk about this same concept under the name “Dirty Screen Effect.”
 This effect varies on each TV from variations in assembly that cause pressures onto the LCD screen.
 People often refer to this as the “Panel Lottery”.
-The motivation behind this small project is to see where my TCL65R635 purchased from BestBuy on Black Friday 2021 objectively compares to RTING’s review to see if I’ve won the lottery:<br/>
+The motivation behind this small project is to see how my TCL65R635 purchased from BestBuy on Black Friday 2021 objectively compares to RTING’s review to see if I’ve won the lottery:<br/>
 https://www.rtings.com/tv/reviews/tcl/6-series-r635-2020-qled